NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 `Xilinx Version = 2021.1`

 Okay.
-This doesn't actually help us narrow down what hardware we're using.
+This doesnt actually help us narrow down what hardware were using.

 Just out of curiosity, I ran: `find . -name "casper"`